MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: MultiPhishGuard

 \section{MultiPhishGuard}

 Our proposed methodology leverages an LLM-based multi-agent system to enhance phishing email detection through a dynamic, adaptive, and explainable approach.
 As shown in Figure \ref{fig: model_architecture}, the framework consists of several specialized agents, each focusing on distinct aspects of email analysis.
-By integrating multiple agents, dynamically adjusting their influence using reinforcement learning, and incorporating adversarial training, our model improves detection accuracy and robustness while providing clear, user-friendly explanations.
-This approach effectively mitigates the limitations of static, single-modality detectors, offering a more robust defense against phishing threats.
+By integrating multiple agents, dynamically adjusting their influence using reinforcement learning, and incorporating adversarial training, our model is designed to improve detection accuracy and robustness while providing clear, user-friendly explanations.
+This approach aims to address the limitations of static, single-modality detectors, offering a more robust defense against phishing threats.